Data Migration Experience

-When you move into Salesforce.com, almost inevitably you’ll have to tackle the job of bringing over your historical customer and company data.
+When you move to Salesforce, almost inevitably you’ll have to tackle the job of bringing over your historical customer, transactional, and company data.
 There are a couple of preliminary steps involved before you start doing imports into Salesforce.

 First is to identify where all your customer and company information resides today.
 That could be in your email client (i.e. Outlook), an accounting system, spreadsheets, internal databases, or a legacy CRM system.
 Next is to think about the information you have in these repositories and the value of that information if it resided in Salesforce.
 As you’ll hear us say, "Just because you can put it into Salesforce, doesn’t mean you should."

-Once you’ve identified the sources of your company data and determined what you’d like to migrate into Salesforce.com, the data migration process is as follows:
+Once you’ve identified the sources of your company data and determined what you’d like to migrate into Salesforce, the data migration process is as follows:

 - Tour of the client’s current CRM to understand customization and how used